ManasPecenek/ubuntu/systemd/Readme.md

-### This image will be used to install a kubernetes cluster on docker containers
+### This image will be used in order to install a kubernetes cluster on docker containers